-Pytho n Laboratory (DJS23ALPC303) Sr. No Suggested Experiments 1 Write python programs to understand Expressions, Variables, Quotes, Basic Math operations.
-2 Write python programs to demonstrate applications of different decision-making statements.
-3 Write a Python program to implement Basic String Operations & String Methods.
-4 Write a Python program to implement functions of List, Tuples, and Dictionaries.
-5 Write a Python program to implement Arrays (1D, 2D) applications.
-6 Write a Python program to implement Functions and Recursion.
-7 Write a Python program to implement Programs based on Lambda, Map, and Reduce Functions.
-8 Write a Python program to implement program to implement concept of Function decorators.
-9 Write python programs to implement Classes & objects, Constructors 10 Write python programs to implement Inheritance & Polymorphism.
-11 Write python programs to implement Exception handling.
-12 Write python programs to understand different File handling operations with exception handling.
-13 Write python programs to implement database connectivity and DDL and DML commands in Python using SQLite.
-14 Implement different Machine learning packages like numpy, pandas and matplotlib.
-15 Implement Data cleaning techniques and Data plotting's using pandas
+- 1. Write python programs to understand Expressions, Variables, Quotes, Basic Math operations. - 2.
+Write python programs to demonstrate applications of different decision-making statements. - 3.
+Write a Python program to implement Basic String Operations & String Methods.

+- 4. Write a Python program to implement functions of List, Tuples, and Dictionaries. - 5.
+Write a Python program to implement Arrays (1D, 2D) applications. - 6.
+Write a Python program to implement Functions and Recursion. - 7.
+Write a Python program to implement Programs based on Lambda, Map, and Reduce Functions. - 8.
+Write a Python program to implement program to implement concept of Function decorators. - 9.
+Write python programs to implement Classes & objects, Constructors - 10.
+Write python programs to implement Inheritance & Polymorphism. - 11.
+Write python programs to implement Exception handling. - 12.
+Write python programs to understand different File handling operations with exception handling. - 13.
+Write python programs to implement database connectivity and DDL and DML commands in Python using SQLite. - 14.
+Implement different Machine learning packages like numpy, pandas and matplotlib. - 15.
+Implement Data cleaning techniques and Data plotting's using pandas

-Batch wise laboratory work of minimum eight experiments from the above suggested list or any other experiment based on syllabus will be included, which would help the learner to apply the concept learnt.
+Any other experiment based on syllabus may be included, which would help the learner to understand topic/concept.
+Minimum ten experiments from the above suggested list or any other experiment based on syllabus will be included, which would help the learner to apply the concept learnt.